Robert Turner (Bahá'í): Life

-Later that same year, Hearst funded the first Western Bahá’í pilgrimage group, which consisted of fifteen Bahá’ís, including herself and Robert Turner, traveling to the Middle East to visit ‘Abdu’l-Bahá, the son and successor of Bahá’u’lláh, the prophet and founder of the Faith.
+Later that same year, Hearst funded the first Western Bahá’í pilgrimage group, which consisted of fifteen Bahá’ís, including herself and Robert Turner, traveling to the Middle East to visit ʻAbdu'l-Bahá, the son and successor of Bahá’u’lláh, the prophet and founder of the Faith.
 The pilgrims left the United States on September 22 and arrived in ‘Akká, Palestine on December 10, 1898.

 Since ‘Abdu’l-Bahá was still a prisoner of the Ottoman Government at the time, the pilgrim group could only visit him in three smaller groups.
-Turner was able to meet with ‘Abdu’l-Bahá on December 10, 1898 in the House of `Abdu'lláh Páshá.
+Turner was able to meet with ‘Abdu’l-Bahá on December 10, 1898 in the House of ʻAbdu'lláh Páshá.
 Feeling unworthy of such meeting, Turner initially waited outside the designated room yet he soon found himself in the welcoming embrace of ‘Abdu’l-Bahá, who had left the room to meet with Turner.
 He would have the chance to meet with ‘Abdu’l-Bahá again on February 17, 1899 before departing for home.